Date(s) - 10/01/2020

 Join us for a conversation with award-winning author Dori Jones Yang who spent eight years as a foreign correspondent for BusinessWeek covering China.
 In her new memoir, When the Red Gates Opened: A Memoir of China’s Reawakening (to be released September 22, 2020), Yang brings to life this transformative time in history and in her personal life.

-We are pleased to welcome this Seattle based author to our webinar and look forward to a discussion that will bring nostalgia to early travelers to China and help younger members understand this tumultuous time in China’s recent history.
+We are pleased to welcome this Seattle-area author to our webinar and look forward to a discussion that will bring nostalgia to early travelers to China and help younger members understand this tumultuous time in China’s recent history.
+The discussion will be moderated by the journalist and former editor of the Seattle Business Magazine, Leslie Helm.

 Attendance is free.
 Registration is required.
 REGISTER HERE.